Last Updated : Sept 2022

 The Power exchanges provide a nationwide automated trading platform for mainly physical delivery of electricity and renewable energy certificates (RECs).
 Exchanges began operations with two products, namely Day Ahead Market (DAM; electricity sector’s equivalent of spot price) and Term Ahead Market (TAM), catering to the shorter-end of the market up to 11 days.
 Recently, they launched a new product: Real Time Market (RTM), which addresses last-mile system imbalances.
 With a 95% market share, IEX has a monopoly in the power exchange market and has clocked a 32% volume CAGR since inception (FY09-20).
 Post-CERC approval, exchanges were launched for trading in the short-term power market in 2008 with a duopoly market structure.

 Despite a 20% decline in power demand during April and May 2020 (lockdown period), IEX registered electricity volume growth of 19%.
 This was supported by lower spot prices resulting in higher participation, mainly from Discoms.
 IEX has also launched its own Gas Exchange (India’s first) as Gas is similar to electricity in terms of logistics and complexity in trade, this launch has further deepened the prospects of growth for the company.
-IEX consistently reported more than 80% EBITDA margin and more than 60% PAT margins over the last three years.
-Over the last 5 years the company delivered a sales growth of 13% and profit growth of 16%.
-It also reported a healthy average growth in Return on Equity and Return on Capital Employed of 49% and 70% over the past 5 years.
+IEX consistently reported over 80% EBITDA margin and more than 60% PAT margins over the last three years.
+Over the last 5 years the company delivered a sales growth of 13.3% and profit growth of 15.8%.
+It also reported a healthy average growth in Return on Equity and Return on Capital Employed of 45.2% and 62.3% over the past 5 years.
 So overall, if you see the company is very efficient in terms of its financials and future growth prospects.
-On the negative front IEX faces risk in terms of any adverse regulatory changes and increasing competition intensity from existing new platforms.
+On the risks front IEX faces risk in terms of any adverse regulatory changes and increasing competition intensity from existing new platforms.

 Affle India Ltd